kratisto/docs/pages/public_cloud/compute/managing-instances-horizon/guide.en-ca.md

 > Flex instances allow resizing to higher or lower models due to a locked single disk size.
 >

-For detailed instructions, consult the following guide: (Resize an instance via Horizon)[/pages/public_cloud/compute/resize_of_an_instance].
+For detailed instructions, consult the following guide: [Resize an instance via Horizon](/pages/public_cloud/compute/resize_of_an_instance).

 ### Rebuild an instance